CyrineZekri/holbertonschool-higher_level_programming/README.md

 Each sub-repository contains its own set of exercises and examples related to the respective topic.
 You can navigate to each sub-repository for more details and to access the specific code and documentation.

+### Contributing
+Contributions to the project are always welcome.
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ### Author
-This project is created by [Cyrine Zekri].
+This project was created by: Cyrine Zekri :heart:

-If you have any questions or suggestions regarding this project, please feel free to reach out to me.